 We know Mary’s the heroine, because, of the daughters, she wears the most hats.
 She even has more hats that her mother!

-(Shut up!
 I know that last one’s not a hat.
-But the whole outfit is such a lovely example of the pre-flapper era style, and the feather forerunner to the modern fascinator is one of my favorite of Mary’s headpieces.)
+But the whole outfit is such a lovely example of the pre-flapper era style, and the feather forerunner to the modern fascinator is one of my favorite of Mary’s headpieces.

 Edith…I knew Edith got shortchanged in general, but I was shocked to realise that extended to her hat collection:

-At least Sybil has the excuse of being stuck in a nurse’s uniform the entire second season!
-And they’re all such dark colors.
+At least Sybil has the excuse of being stuck in a nurse’s uniform the entire second season.
+They’re all such dark colors too.
 Perhaps she’s just not into hats?
 Even Lavinia’s two hats are nicer…

 Though I prefer her hair jewelry: